cdapio/cdap/cdap-docs/hydrator-manual/source/concepts-design.rst

 What is Cask Hydrator?
 ======================
-Cask Hydrator (*Hydrator*) is a self-service, reconfigurable, extendable framework to develop, run, automate, and operate data pipelines on Hadoop.
+Cask Hydrator (or simply *Hydrator*) is a self-service, reconfigurable, extendable framework to develop, run, automate, and operate **data pipelines** on Hadoop.
 Completely open source, it is licensed under the Apache 2.0 license.

 Hydrator is an extension to CDAP and includes the *Cask Hydrator Studio*, a visual drag-and-drop interface for building data pipelines from an included library of pre-built plugins.

-It provides an operational view of the resulting pipeline that allows for lifecycle control and monitoring of the metrics, logs, and other runtime information.
+Hydrator provides an operational view of the resulting pipeline that allows for lifecycle control and monitoring of the metrics, logs, and other runtime information.
+The pipeline can also be run directly in CDAP with tools such as the CDAP UI, the CDAP CLI, or command line tools.

 Though the typical uses of pipelines vary from ETL (extract-transform-load) of data to sentiment analysis through to the preparation of daily aggregations and reports, Hydrator